 You should contact your insurance agency and car accident lawyer immediately and provide them the details of the accident.
 Make sure you provide 100% correct details to both.
 Wrong information can land you in trouble and can lead to possible denial of coverage.

 7. Take Pictures

-Use your phone camera to document the damage done in the accident.
+Use front and rear dash Cam in your car so it will detect every accidental activity on the road ahead of you or use your phone camera to document the damage done in the accident.
 Take close pictures of the damage as well as an overall picture of the accident itself to show the context in which it took place.
 Your insurance agent will need these pictures to determine how much compensation you should be granted.
 These pictures may also help in court.

 8. Inform Your Loved Ones of the Accident